Developer Docs

 full (default) Audits, exports, replay labs, Krafthaus-style packet reviews, and integrations that want the full trust envelope immediately.
 Standard fields plus evidence_manifest, integrity, and upstream response fields when available.

-Body preference
+Body preference (AI-assisted legacy mode)

 {